New hotels for staycations in Singapore in 2018

-Everyone has a secret aunty side, and that part of you will be glad to know that The Patina Capitol will give you a full 24 hour stay in its zen and minimalist rooms.
+Everyone has a secret aunty side, and that part of you will be glad to know that The Capitol Kempinski Hotel Singapore will give you a full 24-hour stay in its zen rooms.
 No more rushing to check out at the 12pm mark!

 Image credit: Patina Hotels